-The redox potentials ( $E{meas}$ ) of the collected fluids were measured directly in the sample syringes in the field using a Microelectrodes Inc MI-800 Micro-ORP Ag/AgCl micro combination redox electrode with a ±10 mV uncertainty.
-These values were converted to equivalent potentials for a standard hydrogen electrode ( $E{SHE}$ ) using a +199 mV reference potential, E°, for the Ag/AgCl electrode (Sawyer et al., 1995).
+The redox potentials (E{meas}) of the collected fluids were measured directly in the sample syringes in the field using a Microelectrodes Inc MI-800 Micro-ORP Ag/AgCl micro combination redox electrode with a ±10 mV uncertainty.
+These values were converted to equivalent potentials for a standard hydrogen electrode (E{SHE}) using a +199 mV reference potential, E°, for the Ag/AgCl electrode (Sawyer et al., 1995).
 This calculation was performed using the Nernst equation:

 $$\mathbf{E}{\rm SHE} = \mathbf{E}{\rm meas} + \ln(10) \bullet (R \bullet T) / F \bullet \mathbf{pH} + \mathbf{E}^{\circ}{\rm Ag/AgCl},$$ where R refers to the gas constant, F designates the Faraday's constant, and T symbolizes the temperature in kelvin.
 Subsequently, ~5 mL of each sampled fluid was transferred into 10 mL polypropylene vials for pH temperature, dissolved oxygen, and conductivity measurement.
-The pH was measured using a Eutech pH 6+ electrode with an uncertainty of $\pm 0.01$ pH units.
-The dissolved oxygen and conductivity of the samples were measured using a Micro electrodes MI-730 Micro-Oxygen Electrode with an uncertainty of $\pm 0.5$ % and a Eutech COND 6+ with an uncertainty of $\pm 10 \mu$ S, respectively.
+The pH was measured using a Eutech pH 6+ electrode with an uncertainty of ± 0.01 pH units.
+The dissolved oxygen and conductivity of the samples were measured using a Micro electrodes MI-730 Micro-Oxygen Electrode with an uncertainty of ± 0.5 % and a Eutech COND 6+ with an uncertainty of $\pm 10 \mu$ S, respectively.
 For major and trace element analysis, 10 mL of each fluid sample was first filtered through 0.2 μm cellulose acetate in-line filters then transferred into acid washed polypropylene bottles.
 A small quantity of 65 % Merck suprapure HNO3 was added to acidify these samples to 0.5 % HNO3.
-Samples for iron speciation measurement were first filtered through 0.2 μm cellulose acetate in-line filters then transferred into acid concentration of 0.5 %.
+Samples for iron speciation measurement were first filtered through 0.2 μm cellulose acetate in-line filters then placed into acid cleaned polypropylene bottles.
+Merck HCl was added to these samples to attain a final acid concentration of 0.5 %.
 Samples for dissolved organic carbon analysis were collected in acid washed polycarbonate bottles and acidified with 0.5 M suprapure, Merck HCl to a final acid concentration of 3.3 %.